jac11/PlainHash/README.md

 * The crypt module, which was used for checking Unix passwords, has been removed in Python 3.13 after being deprecated in Python 3.11 (as per PEP 594).
 * If you are using Python 3.13 or later, the crypt module will not work with this tool.
+* * python3 disable MD4 HASh so ' pip install pycryptodome' To can crack MD4 hash
 ## info
 * plainHash script help to  crack hash by using wordlist
 * PlainHash use Secure hashes and message digests 'hashlib'